realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 I completed the Google \_\_\_\_ Professional certificate and have previous customer service experience in retail electronics.
 I was responsible for helping customers choose the right devices for their needs, and solve any problems they had with those devices.
 I also helped keep the onsite computers healthy by identifying and solving any technical problems.
 With my attention to detail, I can help your IT team solve problems quickly and efficiently.

 Pro tip: Avoid the temptation to rehash the content of your resume.
 A warning sign is if your cover letter has essentially the same information as your resume but in a paragraph format.

+Pro tip: Focus on what you can do for the company rather than on how you would benefit from being hired for that position.
+The difference between being company-focused and self-focused can be subtle, as in the following sentences: